 Defining the Business Needs Section in a Business Case: how to draft a short, clear business needs statement as a basis for a good business case.

 UK local government

 Reflecting on the variations of council tax levels in England: why council tax levels in England vary, the impact of these variations and what can be done to reform the situation.

-If you have any questions or would like to provide feedback, please contact firstname.lastname@example.org
+If you have any questions or would like to provide feedback and suggestion for further content, please contact Phil.Thompson@cipfa.org